jandaj/satoshiRewarder/README.md

 # Satoshi Rewarder

 Automation software written in Java, using sikuli, and selenium (currently for Windows only) for a bitcoin reward website.
 Automates the whole process of earning satoshis.
 Let it run and watch the bitcoins roll in.
+Far more profitable than traditional btc mining.

 *No Longer Works as of December 2016.
 Website was informed of security issue.
 And it has since been patched.*